rodrigosousa11/auctions-app/README.md

 # Django Auctions Project

 This is a web application developed using Django for online auctions.
 Users can create listings, place bids, add items to their watchlist, comment, and participate in the auction process.
+This was the Project 2 of the CS50W course.

 ## Features